What is differential geometry: curves and surfaces

+\begin{thm}{Exercise} Show that an intrinsic isometry between smooth surfaces maps geodesics to geodesics. \end{thm}

-\begin{thm}{Exercise} Suppose that the Gauss curvature of a smooth surface $\Sigma$ vanishes.
+\begin{thm}{Exercise} Suppose the Gauss curvature of a smooth surface $\Sigma$ vanishes.
 Show that $\Sigma$ is \emph{locally flat}; that is, a neighborhood of any point in $\Sigma$ admits an intrinsic isometry to an open domain in the Euclidean plane. \end{thm}

-\begin{thm}{Exercise} Suppose that a smooth surface $\Sigma$ has unit Gauss curvature at every point.
+\begin{thm}{Exercise} Suppose a smooth surface $\Sigma$ has Gauss curvature equal to 1 at every point.
 Show that a neighborhood of any point in $\Sigma$ admits an intrinsic isometry to an open domain in the unit sphere. \end{thm}